MrClock8163/ToolDocumentation/docs/vbnetframework/textureconverter.md

 	Changed:

 	* `Ignore naming convention` was renamed to `Ignore naming`, and now it suppresses invalid character warnings as well
+	* 8-bit grayscale pixel format was added to the list of valid pixel formats

 ??? changelog "v1.2.1"